theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netipsecrule.md

 ### -Platform
 Specifies which version of Windows the associated rule applies.
 The acceptable format for this parameter is a number in the Major.Minor format.
-The version number of 6.0 corresponds to Vista (firstref_vista), 6.1 corresponds to Win7 (Windows® 7 or nextref_server_7), and 6.2 corresponds to Win8 (Windows® 8 or Windows Server 2012).
+The version number of 6.0 corresponds to Vista (firstref_vista), 6.1 corresponds to Win7 (Windows??
+7 or nextref_server_7), and 6.2 corresponds to Win8 (Windows??
+8 or Windows Server 2012).
 If + is not specified, then only that version is associated.
 If + is specified, then that version and later are associated.
 Querying for rules with this parameter with the Get-NetIPsecRule cmdlet cannot be performed.